 The Company is a premier global provider of talent management solutions including executive recruitment, leadership consulting services and high impact recruitment solutions.
 The Company is uniquely positioned to help its clients with their human capital needs by assisting our clients to design, build and attract talent.
 The Company's unique global positioning allows it to maintain enhanced brand visibility and to attract and retain high-caliber consultants.
-The Company provides its services to a broad range of clients through the expertise of approximately 452 Executive Recruitment, 164 LTC and 78 Futurestep consultants who are primarily responsible for client services and who are located in 37 countries throughout the world.
+The Company provides its services to a broad range of clients through the expertise of approximately 517 Executive Search, 557 Hay Group (formerly known as LTC and which was combined with HG (Luxembourg) S.à.r.I in December 2015) and 256 Futurestep consultants who are primarily responsible for client services and who are located in 53 countries throughout the world.
 Accordingly, the Company's executive officers must have the skills and experience to manage and motivate an organization spread over a large number of countries with varying business and regulatory environments.
 The market for these talented individuals is highly competitive.
 The Company's compensation philosophy focuses on attracting, retaining and properly rewarding the right candidates for their contributions.